Frequently Asked Questions

 What should my major be in college?

-I have heard that I need veterinary experience as part of my application.
-What kind of experience do I need?
+I've heard I need veterinary experience as part of my application.
+What

 Do you admit students from some schools more readily than others?